A-Level Business · Y12 + Y13 · Knowledge Organisers

 Real UK firm anchor

-Burberry — premium UK brand, ~50% of revenue from Asia-Pacific, exposed to both China demand cycles and GBP/USD/CNY exchange rates.
+Burberry — premium UK brand with significant Asia-Pacific revenue exposure, particularly to Mainland China demand cycles and GBP/USD/CNY exchange rates.
 Decisions around store-rationalisation in Europe vs Asia investment = synoptic Strategy + Global Business analysis.
 Sample question: "Evaluate Burberry's strategy of concentrating retail expansion in Asia rather than Europe."

 The Business School · KO 5 · Strategy & Global Business